Diethood » Recipes » Dinner Recipes » Chicken Recipes » Slow-Cooker Cajun Jambalaya Recipe

 • Tomato Paste

-• Parsley: Chop finely for garnish.
+• Parsley: Chop finely and use it for garnish.

 1. Prepare the Ingredients: Cube the chicken and slice the sausage into ½ inch rounds.
 Dice the onion, celery, and bell pepper.
 Finely chop the garlic or put it through a garlic press.